tawneeh/galactic-age/README.md

 * Or clone the repository

 Setup Instructions
 * After this repository is on your computer, open the terminal and type in `npm install`.
-This will install npm, which allows you to experience the full developer environment set up.
+This will install npm, which allows you to experience the full developer environment
-* In the terminal, type in `npm run test` to  run Jest testing on the tests that have been created in the age.test.js file.
+* In the terminal, type in `npm run test` to  run Jest testing on the tests that have been created in the age.test.js file

 ## Known Bugs